Expert Recap: Travelling with CIRS

 *Note: this blog was written by me, Mark Volmer.
 All spelling mistakes, misquotes, errors, and omissions are my own doing.
 It is not AI generated.*

 Things started going sideways almost immediately.
 As soon as she dropped her bags in her room, she detected a distinct musty smell.
 There was also a mysterious brown stain coming through the ceiling paint in the yoga studio.
 But Lena decided she was just being paranoid and she could just push through.
-All she was asking for was a brief break from the toll of CIRS.

 If you have CIRS, this story probably doesn’t surprise you.
 Maybe you’ve lived a version of it yourself.